MaterializeInc/materialize/doc/user/content/sql/show-clusters.md

 introspection queries, like `SHOW` commands and queries using the system catalog.

-To take advantage of these indexes, Materialize will automatically re-route your `SHOW` and system catalog queries to the `mz_introspection` cluster.
-You can disable this behavior within your session via the `auto_route_introspection_queries`
+To take advantage of these indexes, Materialize will automatically re-route `SHOW` commands and queries using system catalog objects to the `mz_introspection` system cluster.
+You can disable this behavior in your session via the `auto_route_introspection_queries` [session variable](/sql/show/#other-session-variables).
-[session variable](/sql/show/#other-session-variables).

 The following characteristics apply to the `mz_introspection` cluster: